-In January 2017, Missouri's former Governor Eric Greitens' staff had given department managers a list of administrative rules containing restrictive language.
+Missouri Gov. Greitens' staff has given department managers a list of administrative rules containing restrictive language.
 Restrictive language includes any regulation containing the words "shall," "must," "may not," "required" or "prohibited."
 MoDOT business areas linked to those rules will conduct a full review to determine ways to amend rules to eliminate restrictive language or eliminate those rules entirely.
 Progress will be collected in a shared spreadsheet.